-Greece: PPC’s voluntary layoff program4.
-May 2020. / SEE Energy News
+Greece: PPC’s voluntary layoff program, SEE Energy News

 Greek state-controlled Public Power Corporation’s (PPC) plan is to reduce its workforce to 11,500 by 2024 from 15,300 at the end of 2019.
 PPC has decided to hire a consultant to handle its voluntary layoff program for employees working at lignite-fired power plants, which should be closed in line with the country’s decarbonization plan.

 The consultant will focus on the structure of the voluntary layoff program, its incentives, timing and extent within PPC’s workforce, not including employees eligible for retirement and workers to be transferred to other company units.
 PPC plans to appoint a consultant in the immediate future with the objective of announcing the full details of its voluntary layoff program towards the end of this year.